Itai Maimon

 UCSD

-This is my Dissertation, which is available on ProQuest.
+This is my Dissertation, which is available through ProQuest ID: Maimon_ucsd_0033D_24021.
 It contains current copies of the three papers below.

 Novel Encodings of Homology, Cohomology, and Characteristic Classes